snowplow/documentation/docs/collecting-data/collecting-from-own-applications/javascript-trackers/web-tracker/configuring-how-events-sent/index.md

 ### Base64 encoding

-By default, context entities and custom self-describing events are encoded into Base64 to ensure that no data is lost or corrupted.
+Context entities and custom self-describing events can be encoded into Base64 to ensure that no data is lost or corrupted.
 You can turn encoding on or off using the `encodeBase64` field of the [tracker configuration object](/docs/collecting-data/collecting-from-own-applications/javascript-trackers/web-tracker/tracker-setup/initialization-options/index.md).

+This setting is enabled by default for GET requests.
+For POST requests, it is disabled by default as it doesn't provide the same benefits and can result in larger payload size and is more difficult to debug.

 ### Number of events per request